Queens High School for Information, Research, and Technology (27Q302)

 We provide a challenging academic program to students of diverse backgrounds, achievement levels, and interests in a small, student-centered learning community.
 As a Community School, we partner with community-based organizations to help our students physically, mentally and academically.
 Our students participate in scientific research, web-based communication and problem-solving projects.
 We help each child become college ready through rigorous coursework, SUNY Albany University in the High School program, Advanced Placement (AP) classes and CUNY College Now courses.
 Our students also have the opportunity to take CTE classes in Cisco Networking, Digital Media Marketing, and Computer Science.
 Our goal is for each student to acquire the ability to access, interpret, and use information and technology to meet the challenges in this ever-changing world.

-Academic Highlights: College Now Partnership with York College.
-Including Dual Enrollment at QIRT and Classes on York College Campus, AP Courses Available, Language Courses Available, Transitional Bilingual Education, SUNY in the HS Program (SUNY-Albany): College Courses in Literature, Spanish, American Government and Politics, Pre-Calculus, & Science Research, FutureReadyNYC: Business & Finance (Marketing Specialist)
+Academic Highlights: FutureReadyNYC: Business & Finance (Marketing Specialist), Advanced Placement Courses Available, Language Courses Available, College Now Partnership with York College.
+Including Dual Enrollment at QIRT and Classes on York College Campus, SUNY in the HS Program (SUNY-Albany): College Courses in Literature, Spanish, American Government and Politics, Pre-Calculus, & Science Research

-Other Features: 10th Grade Seats Available, College Trips, Community School, Extended Day, FutureReadyNYC School, Health Center, Internships Available, LYFE (Living For The Young Family Through Education), Online Grading System, Orientation, Program(s) with 3+ SWD Applicants Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Orientation, Summer Session, Uniform, Weekend Programs
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses On Site, College Trips, Community School, Expert College and Career Advisor On Staff, Extended Day, Financial Literacy Coursework, FutureReadyNYC School, Health Center, Internships Available, LYFE (Living For The Young Family Through Education), Online Grading System, Orientation, Paid Internships, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Orientation, Summer Session, Uniform, Weekend Programs

 English Language Learner Programs: Transitional Bilingual Education: Spanish